How To Deadhead Flowers

 Deadheading is the process of removing fading or dead flowers from plants.
 This in turn benefits flowering plants as it encourages them to produce new flowers.
 It also directs energy into stronger growth and prevents petals from dropping everywhere keeping them looking attractive, whether in beds and borders, containers or hanging baskets.

-You should deadhead whether plants are in beds, borders, pots or hanging baskets.
 You can deadhead whenever needed between spring and autumn, removing flowers as soon as they start to look less beautiful.

 If you can get into a weekly routine of deadheading the waves of blooms can be extended by weeks or months.